gingerbeardman/Tag-Sync/Tag Sync.novaextension/README.md

 ## Usage

-Tag Sync runs any time you open a file, no need to do activate it or summon it.
+Tag Sync runs any time you open a file, no need to activate it or summon it.

 It does the following: